Save (What’s Left of)

-Contact your City and State legislators: Let them know that the current plan for closing the entire promenade East River Park is utterly unacceptable.
+Contact your City and State legislators: Let them know that the current plan is utterly unacceptable.
 You can find a list of their email addresses here.

 Here’s a link where you can enter your address and find addresses for your city, state and federal elected officials: https://www.mygovnyc.org